darktable-org/dtdocs/content/module-reference/processing-modules/vignetting.md

 : Shift the center of the vignetting area horizontally/vertically.

 shape
 : The shape of the vignetting effect.
 The default value of 1 creates a circular or elliptical area.
-Smaller values will shift the shape to being more square; higher values turn it into a cross-like shape.
+Smaller values shift the shape to being more square; higher values turn it into a cross-like shape.

 automatic ratio
 : Automatically adjust the width/height ratio of the vignetting area to match the aspect ratio of the underlying image.
-The vignetting area will typically become elliptical.
+This typically causes the vignetting area to become elliptical.

 width/height ratio
 : Manually adjust the width/height ratio of the vignetting area.

 dithering
 : Activate random noise dithering to alleviate banding artifacts caused by vignette gradients.
 Select “8-bit output” to prevent banding on monitor display and for JPEGs.
-When set to “16-bit output”, only a little dithering will be applied, just strong enough to compensate for banding on the fine grained 16-bit level.
+When set to “16-bit output”, only a small amount of dithering is applied, just strong enough to compensate for banding on the fine grained 16-bit level.
 It is now recommended that you instead use the [_dithering_](./dithering.md) module to alleviate banding artifacts.